Solo travel in Egypt.

 Excursions - £120.

-A tour of the Pyramids of Giza, Saqqara & Memphis, including a camel ride at Giza.
+Such as a tour of the Pyramids of Giza, Saqqara & Memphis, including a camel ride at Giza.

 Entrance to the Egyptian Museum.